magento/knowledge-base/src/troubleshooting/general/elasticsuite-tracking-indices-causes-problems-with-elasticsearch.md

 ## Affected products and versions

-It is not confirmed what versions of ElasticSuite have this issue, but the 2.8.0 version contains a fix.
+It is not confirmed what versions of ElasticSuite have this issue.

 ## Issue

-If the ElasticSuite third-party plugin is installed, you might experience Elasticsearch memory issues and the Elasticsearch service might crash caused by ElasticSuite tracking indices.
+If the ElasticSuite third-party plugin is installed, you might experience Elasticsearch memory issues, and the Elasticsearch service might crash caused by ElasticSuite tracking indices.
 Symptoms include:

 * Elasticsearch crashes with no memory errors.
 * When running a health command `curl -m1 localhost:9200/_cluster/health?pretty` or `curl -m1 elasticsearch.internal:9200/_cluster/health?pretty` (for starter accounts) there are hundreds or thousands of `unassigned_shards`